 This approach would have involved logistical considerations that in my circumstances I’d rather have avoided.

 Obviously with Plan ‘A’, I could have used more words and images, although brevity was still an important imperative.

 I was currently passing on a light-hearted illustrated message online as it would be costly to hand out by hand.
 I feel this serious situation, one that must be defused, demands a degree of cheek.
 I guess it depends who I’m sending it to.
 Some religious groups might be less impressed than others.
 Would it pass our Foreign Minister’s requirement as to what should be tested?

 For the Sake of Argument.

-The revamped citizenship test proposed by The Minister for Immigration in April 2017 includes “new and more meaningful questions” about an applicant’s understanding of and commitment to Australia’s shared values and responsibilities.
+The revamped citizenship test proposed by the Minister for Immigration in April 2017 included “new and more meaningful questions” about an applicant’s understanding of and commitment to Australia’s shared values and responsibilities.